My Photo Tour

 The art work displayed on the floor actually competes for attention with the ceilings which are just so beautiful.
 I spent a lot of my time with my head craned back and almost bumping into people while gazing up in awe.
 The only disappointing thing is you can’t get close enough to the high ceilings to get a good look at the amazing intricate art of the Louvre ceilings.

-Sadly, even if you are fortunate enough to visit the Louvre for yourself, you won’t see it all in just one visit, as it is not humanly possible.
+Sadly, even if you are fortunate enough to visit the Louvre for yourself, you won’t see it all in just one visit.
+The palace is enormous and there is so much to see, that it’s not humanly possible.
 You will no doubt leave wanting more, as I did.
 Ideally, at least a couple of visits is needed in order to better appreciate everything and really enjoy what you see.
 Don’t just rush through trying to fit it all in, because you’ll end up missing major pieces, as I did, that I regret not seeing.

 Tips: Wear comfortable shoes, bring a drink bottle, a battery charger, and arrive early.